German Studies Requirements

 Requirements for the German Minor

-The minor in German requires six courses in the German program beginning with German 126, including a 200- and a 300-level course.
+The minor in German requires six courses in the German Program beginning with German 126, including a 200- and a 300-level course.
 Students who enter the program at the intermediate or advanced level should consult with their advisor in German regarding course selection.

 The following statements also apply: